MichiganNLP/video-fill-in-the-blank/README.md

     booktitle = "Proceedings of the 60th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers)", month = may,
     year = "2022",
-    address = "Online and Dublin, Ireland"
+    address = "Online and Dublin, Ireland",
     publisher = "Association for Computational Linguistics", }
 ```